tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 <!--more-->

+## Update: July 5, 2025

+AWS support confirmed that the our cluster has fully recovered and is now in a healthy state.
+They also confirmed that the migration was now fully completed and all indices are accessible.
+We were able to confirm the same by visually looking at the cluster status.
+We now needed to test the cluster and make a decision if we wanted to point our pipelines to this cluster or not.

+Waiting for AWS support to tell us if they can sync the two clusters for us - our old one and the new one.
+If they can, we will be able to point our pipelines to the new cluster without losing any data.
+If not, we will have to reingest the data from S3 again.
+I also needed approvals from my Director if we wanted to point our pipelines back to the old cluster or not.

+So we wait...

 ## Update: July 4, 2025

 AWS support identified a stuck snapshot blocking shard relocation and requested approval to perform a rolling restart of data nodes in the blue environment.
 After getting our approval for potential outages (since we had a backup domain which was now being used actively), they successfully restarted the nodes and confirmed the cluster returned to a healthy green state with all indices accessible.